Main Street Musts

 Called Freestyle Asian Cuisine.
 Just like freestyle skiing or mountain biking found in this mountain town, Shabu experiments with creative features to showcase new innovations and ideas.
 Kids love the Hot Rock Wagyu!

 Dine in the restaurant for melt-in-your-mouth steaks and superb service.
-Head to the Piano Bar for a less formal experience with the same menu that makes the restaurant famous, and this is also where the fun goes down late at night with friends.
+Head to the Piano Bar for a less formal experience with the same menu, and this is also where the fun goes down late at night with friends.
 You can gather around, request a song, and keep the night going.
 Always a good time.

 The incredible Chef John Murcko returned to Utah in 2016 — lucky us!
 Chef Murcko opened Firewood, which boasts a 14-foot custom made grill as the centerpiece that features open flame cooking which has long been a passion of his.
 This restaurant is ON FIRE!